HL7/bulk-data/input/pagecontent/export.md

 After a Bulk Data request has been started, the client MAY poll the status URL provided in the `Content-Location` header as described in the [FHIR Asynchronous Request Pattern](https://www.hl7.org/fhir/R4/async.html).

 Clients SHOULD follow an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) approach when polling for status.
 A server SHOULD supply a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header with a with a delay time in seconds (e.g., `120` to represent two minutes) or a http-date (e.g., `Fri, 31 Dec 1999 23:59:59 GMT`).
 When provided, clients SHOULD use this information to inform the timing of future polling requests.
 The server SHOULD keep an accounting of status queries received from a given client, and if a client is polling too frequently, the server SHOULD respond with a `429 Too Many Requests` status code in addition to a `Retry-After` header, and optionally a FHIR `OperationOutcome` resource with further explanation.
 If excessively frequent status queries persist, the server MAY return a `429 Too Many Requests` status code and terminate the session.
-Other standard HTTP `4XX` as well as `5XX` status codes may be used to identify errors as mentioned.
+Other standard HTTP `4XX` as well as `5XX` status codes may be used to identify errors as mentioned below.

 When requesting status, the client SHOULD use an `Accept` header indicating a content type of  `application/json`.
 In the case that errors prevent the export from completing, the server SHOULD respond with a FHIR `OperationOutcome` resource in JSON format.